MaliParag/TFD-ICDAR2019/README.md

-# ICDAR 2019 Dataset for Typeset Math Formula Detection
+# TFD-ICDAR 2019: A Dataset for Typeset Math Formula Detection

 Developed at the [Document and Pattern Recognition Laboratory](https://www.cs.rit.edu/~dprl/index.html)
 (Rochester Institute of Technology, USA)